Home Coffee Journal logo Home Coffee Journal

-If your pour-over tastes thin, sour, or weirdly hollow even when your recipe is “right,” the bloom is the first place to look.
-This list is for home brewers using a V60, Kalita, Origami, or similar dripper, with a gooseneck kettle and a basic scale.
+Thin, sour, oddly hollow pour-overs with a recipe that looks fine on paper — nine times out of ten, the bloom is where I start poking.
+This piece is for home brewers using a V60, Kalita, Origami, or similar dripper, with a gooseneck kettle and a basic scale.

-I picked these six mistakes by brewing the same Ethiopian washed coffee 40+ times on my kitchen counter, changing only the bloom variable each round.
-Every entry below pairs the error with what it tastes like in the cup and the exact tweak that fixes it.
+I narrowed these six down by brewing the same washed Ethiopian Yirgacheffe from Onyx more than forty times on my kitchen counter, changing only one bloom variable per round.
+Each entry pairs the error with how it shows up in the cup, plus the exact tweak that fixes it.

-The bloom is the first 30–60 seconds of brewing, where you wet the grounds with a small pour and wait.
-Two things happen.
-First, trapped CO2 from roasting escapes — fresh beans can hold 2–5 mL of gas per gram.
-Second, every particle gets saturated, so the main pour extracts evenly instead of running around dry clumps.
+The bloom is the first 30–60 seconds of brewing.
+You wet the grounds with a small pour, then wait.
+Two things happen at once.
+Trapped CO2 from roasting escapes (fresh beans can hold 2–5 mL of gas per gram), and every particle gets saturated, so the main pour extracts evenly instead of racing around dry clumps.

 Get the bloom wrong and the rest of the brew can’t recover.
 Get it right and average beans taste noticeably better.